-The Nikon D3 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in August 2007 and April 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D3) and an APS-C sensor.
-The D3 has a resolution of 12.1 megapixel, whereas the D7500 provides 20.7 MP.
+The Nikon D3 and the Nikon D7500 are two digital cameras that were announced, respectively, in August 2007 and April 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D3) and an APS-C (D7500) sensor.
+The D3 has a resolution of 12.1 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably smaller (44 percent) than the Nikon D3.
 Moreover, the D7500 is substantially lighter (45 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D3) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
 You can compare the optics available in the Nikon Lens Catalog.